Artist Maya Angelou once said music was her refuge.

 Bart’s Record Shop, 1625 Folsom St.

 Hipsters and music geeks, this one’s for you.
 Bart’s doesn’t sell instruments.
 It sells music, including new and used records, 45s and turntables.
-If you want something more modern (ish), you can also buy CDs here.
+If you want something more modern (ish) but still delightfully old school, you can also buy CDs here.
 Music lovers can also find some cool posters.
 Consign your unwanted records and CDs at Bart’s.

 Bart’s has a long reputation in Boulder, lasting more than 25 years, even in the changing musical landscape.
 It boasts the Best of Boulder Award for 16 years.